buddy-works/rails-demo/README.md

 # Ruby on Rails Demo
-This is an example Ruby project that you can import to Buddy
+This is an example Ruby project that you can import to [Buddy Continuous Delivery](https://buddy.works) tool.